Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/lighting/lamps/lighting_rigs.rst

    (create a default, gray one, and enter its name in the *Mat* field, *Layer* panel, *Render Layer* tab - to get back all your normal materials, just erase this text field!).
    See if you get those problems with just grayness objects.
-If you do not have the problem anymore, that should tell you that you've got a materials-interacting-with-light problem.
+If you do not have the problem anymore, that should tell you that you have got a materials-interacting-with-light problem.
    Check the material settings, especially ambient, reflection and all those little buttons and sliders in the *Material* tab.
-   You can set some lights to affect only certain materials, so if there's an issue with only a few objects being really bright, start with those.
+   You can set some lights to affect only certain materials, so if there is an issue with only a few objects being really bright, start with those.
 #.
 Then start "killing" lights (e.g. moving them to an unused layer);
-   regress all the way back to one light, make sure it's smooth, then add them in one by one.
+   regress all the way back to one light, make sure it is smooth, then add them in one by one.
 As they add together, reduce power in the tested ones so they merge cleanly, or consider not adding it at all, or, especially, reduce the energy of the lamp you just introduced.
 #.
 You can also set lights to only light objects on a layer, so again, if some of the gray spheres have weirdness,